cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-19-understanding-faults.markdown

 We represent this as four quadrants, bifurcated by abstraction layer and whether or not resilience countermeasures are present.

-1. Failures might occur because our system fails to handle expected load.
+1. _Infrastructure: Missing Scalability Configuration_: Failures might occur because our system fails to handle expected load.
 For example, we may be missing a security policy or auto-scaling rule that is required for operation inducing external faults to our application.
 These external faults may trigger latent, internal faults in our application.
-2. Failures might occur because our infrastructure configurations are wrong.
+2. _Infrastructure: Unscalable Configuration_: Failures might occur because our infrastructure configurations are wrong.
 For example, we might fail to configure auto-scaling rules or concurrent execution limits for serverless functions; this may cause our application to experience an external fault (e.g., concurrent execution limit exceeded.)
 These external faults may trigger latent, internal faults in our application.
-3. Our application may be missing error handling code for possible errors: error codes we do not expect from external services, error codes we fail to handle from our own services through malfunctioning endpoints, by way of software defects, or services that are unavailable.
+3. _Application: Missing or Incorrect Error Handling Code_: Our application may be missing or contain incorrect error handling code for possible errors: error codes we do not expect from external services, error codes we fail to handle from our own services through malfunctioning endpoints, by way of software defects, or services that are unavailable.
-4. Our application may contain incorrect or unscalable error handling code.
+4. _Application: Unscalable Error Handling Code_: Our application may contain unscalable error handling code.
 In this case, an error causes the application or service to take a code path designed for error handling, but that error handling path may introduce additional load on the system causing the system, or some number of the application’s services, to fail.

 Ok, so what is the theory?

-### Theory of Resilience Testing
+### Theory of Resilience Testing Methods

 Why does the taxonomy matter?
 It matters, because each quadrant needs to be addressed by a separate testing methodology, with separate tools, and separate techniques.